Friday news roundup August 24, 2017

 The Indian government has rejected foreign aid offers to help the state of Kerala after devastating floods killed more than 400 people.
 The United Arab Emirates offered $100 million to help fund the state’s recovery, however since 2004 India has adopted a policy of exclusively relying on domestic resources.
 Indian Prime Minister, Narendra Modi, distrusts non-governmental organizations and has championed India as a future world power whilst trying to make the country more self-sufficient.
 Others see the move as an attempt to overturn an old stereotype of India as a country reliant on the generosity of foreign governments.

-Read IZA World of Labor articles on trade unions, collective bargaining, and the labor market, pay and incentives, and economic transition.
+Read IZA World of Labor articles on trade unions, collective bargaining, and the labor market, personnel economics, and economic transition.